COVID 19 has provoked everybody to reconsider everything, find new ways, find new arrangements, and advance to tackle this pandemic emergency.

 The list is just started!

-In 2013, Department of Fashion Technology published research for developing antiviral surgical gown using non-woven fabrics for health care sector.
+In 2013, the Department of Fashion Technology published research for developing antiviral surgical gowns using non-woven fabrics for the health care sector.
 Banglore scientists have developed the coating that prevents binding of the virus to the cloth, Muse Wearables is working on nano-coating spray and nano-coated fabric in collaboration with IIT Madras.
-IIT Guwahati researchers developed affordable antiviral spray-based coating for PPE.
+IIT Guwahati researchers developed an affordable antiviral spray-based coating for PPE.
 IIT Delhi, NUFAB, has developed the breathable fabric for PPE coverall.

 I was curious, what other countries are doing and found Waterproof Breathable Textile Market report ready with the 2026 forecast!

 The antimicrobial/ antiviral textile market will gain fierce competition with all the companies trying to innovate and finding solutions.
 Where does India Stand?